hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 In **Figma** we provide a handful of example languages which are intended to be _representative_ of the end result in production.
 Syntax highlighting in Figma is a non-trivial process and requires the manual application of color styles to each "type" of code.
 Despite this, creating a custom code snippet with the Code Block is supported by typing/pasting into the text layer, but syntax highlighting will not be automatically applied.

-### Syntax tokens
+### Applying syntax highlighting

-If you wish to create custom code examples when using the Code Block, we publish all of the relevant syntax highlighting styles in the HDS [Foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&mode=design&t=Pfj7CheLS6cR0hKa-1) library.
+If you wish to create custom examples using the Code Block, we publish all of the relevant syntax highlighting styles in the HDS [Foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&mode=design&t=Pfj7CheLS6cR0hKa-1) library.
 However, due to the number languages supported by the component, the color styles use a generic naming schema (e.g., cyan, red, purple) to remain as agnostic as possible when being applied to different languages.

 !!!
 Info

 Working directly with an engineering partner can reveal exactly how a snippet will render in the component and should be the first course of action when creating custom snippets.
-Understanding Prism's [token hierarchy](https://prismjs.com/tokens.html) can also be helpful when creating examples, but don’t hesitate to reach out the the HDS team for [support](/about/support).
+Understanding Prism's [token hierarchy](https://prismjs.com/tokens.html) can also be helpful when creating examples.

+If you have questions or need assistance creating custom examples, don’t hesitate to reach out the the HDS team for [support](/about/support).
 !!!

 To aid in understanding how the highlighting theme is applied via Prism's tokens, we've provided a high-level, non-exhaustive list of token names and how they might be applied depending on the syntax.